front-end-intermediate/5-express/readme.md

 Note the use of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

-Now we should be able to navigate tot he detail page and see the recipe in the console.
+Now we should be able to navigate to the detail page and see the recipe in the console.

 Render a single recipe to the page: